25 Best Ethical & Sustainable Clothing Brands In 2021

 Why is ethical fashion important?

-We are literally drowning in cheap Tshirts and £1 bikinis.
+We are literally drowning in cheap T-shirts and £1 bikinis.
 If you want to move away from the incessant drops of new fashion and don't want to add to the growing landfill mountain of chemically soaked clothes, then embracing ethical clothing is one of the ways to go.

-From kick ass jumpsuits to men's everyday work shirts, perfect fit jeans and Tshirts that use innovative materials, these ethical clothing brands are some of the most exciting fashion players out there at the moment.
+From kick-ass jumpsuits to men's everyday work shirts, perfect fit jeans and T-shirts that use innovative materials, the ethical and sustainable clothing brands below are some of the most exciting fashion players out there at the moment.

 Every purchase you make is a vote for the kind of world you want to see in the future.

-Here are a few ethical fashion facts to kick off with
+A few ethical fashion facts

 There are mulitple issues to fix in fast fashion (from microplastics to overconsumption, animal and worker's rights, toxic waste, water scarcity...) and sadly no ethical clothing brand can hope to solve them all.

-Cotton is great because it's not plastic and a natural material but one kilogram of cotton - equivalent to the weight of a shirt and pair of jeans - can take as much as 10,000–20,000 litres of water to produce.
+- Cotton is great because it's not plastic and a natural material but one kilogram of cotton - equivalent to the weight of a shirt and pair of jeans - can take as much as 10,000–20,000 litres of water to produce.

-And talking of water, in 2016, WRAP estimated that the water footprint of clothes used in the UK was 8 billion cubic metres.
+- And talking of water, in 2016, WRAP estimated that the water footprint of clothes used in the UK was 8 billion cubic metres.
 152 Globally, the fashion industry consumes an estimated 79 billion cubic metres of fresh water annually.

-By 2030 the fashion industry is projected to use 35% more land for fibre production - that's land not used for biodiversity, conservation or to grow crops or build homes.
+- By 2030 the fashion industry is projected to use 35% more land for fibre production - that's land not used for biodiversity, conservation or to grow crops or build homes.

-Polyester is the most used fibre for clothing - it accounts for 60% of our clothes but it's most likely made from virgin plastic (a growing number of ethical clothing uses recycled plastic fibres) but either way it produces microplastics.
+- Polyester is the most used fibre for clothing - it accounts for 60% of our clothes but it's most likely made from virgin plastic (a growing number of ethical clothing uses recycled plastic fibres) but either way, it produces microplastics.
 Here's everything you need to know about microplastics.

 More and more small designers, rental outfits and make your own clothes brands are growing in confidence and style and deserve your eco-inspired attention.

 1. Origin Africa

-Long a pebble favourite, this pair of former aid workers started Origin Africa, a unisex, organic cotton street style brand to fund African NGOs - in fact that’s where all their profits go.
+Long a pebble favourite, this pair of former aid workers started Origin Africa, a unisex, organic cotton street style brand to fund African NGOs - in fact, that’s where all their profits go.

 2. Just Wears

 Their boxers are made from sustainable Austrian Beech trees, with 40% cellulose, and the wood pulp also powers the production facility.
 Fancy.

 3. The Natural Edition